caseysampson/tennis-score-keeper/README.md

-A mobile squash scoring app for referees.
+A mobile tennis scoring app for referees.